Ewelina04/badania_korpusowe_1/README.md

 # Text Classification
-Building simple binary classifier usisng scikit-learn and SpaCy
+Binary classifier using python scikit-learn and SpaCy.
+Classification of news headlines/articles into 2 sport disciplines: boxing and football